sifferman/labs-with-cva6/labs/intro.md

 4. What is a SystemVerilog package, and how do you reference its contents in another file?
 Provide a GitHub link to `ariane_pkg.sv` and a permalink to an instance where `ariane_pkg` is imported and used in another file.
 5. What is a struct, and how do you access struct members?
 Provide a GitHub link to a struct definition in CVA6 and a permalink to where a member of that struct is used.
 6. What are block names?
 Provide a GitHub permalink to an instance of a block name in CVA6.
+7. What is DPI and what is it used for?
+Provide a GitHub permalink to a Verilog file that calls a DPI function, and provide a GitHub permalink to where that function is implemented.

 ## RISC-V Questions